thibmartin/ADA/index.md

 ![emotion_extraction](/images/emotion_whole_data_set.png)

 Aggression is what appears the most.
-This is either because people speak agressively about gun violence or because our chosen theme is inherently violent and matches with a lot of keywords that might be considered as "aggressive".
+This is either because people speak agressively about gun violence or because our chosen theme is inherently violent and matches with a lot of keywords that might be considered as "aggressive", probably both.
 Furthermore, we notice a slight increasing trend in agression over the entire dataset.
 We also notice that speakers regularly express fear and sadness.
 Funnily enough, there seems to be a big peak in those two emotions in the time frame following the 2016 presidential election.
 We also note optimism and finally, we notice speakers usually display little anger, disapointment and joy.

 ###### Significant shootings